KeirSP/react-quiz-app-1/README.md

 * Medyen: Work on randomisation & multi-player (form refresh without making API call).
 No blocker
 * Huseyin: Work on randomisation & multi-player.
 No blocker
 #### Possibly Mob programming, as not many independent functions
+* Completed randomisation & form.
+Completed handling of user answers, depending on amount of players.
+Started looking at submit button feature.
+Continued with simple testing & reading about tests
+## Day 3
+# Standup
+* Huseyin: Complete submit button.
+Move onto either testing or results page.
+Blocker - completing submit button
+* Keir: Start working on results page.
+Possible blocker - data from quiz page needs to be available (once Huseyin has completed)
+* Medyen: Start looking into testing.
+No blockers
+* Igor: Continue with testing.
+No blockers